IlseHahn22/CCL1/diary.md

 # 21.01
   Today I worked again a bit on the sprites and finished implementing everything in the code and then I worked on the starting screen art the buttons art and also the ending screen pop up art.
 # 22.01
   Today I worked on the Start Screen art, the Game Over Screen Art and the Winning Screen Art Background.
-Then I started with with implementing it the buttons in the code.
+Then I started with implementing all the different buttons (start,restart,exit) in the code.
 # 23.01
   Today I finished implementing all the buttons and backgrounds for all the different overlays and then started to work on polishing my code for small different details.
 For example making a border around the game container, changing the background on the body and I started looking into possible sounds for the game.